 Is your car drifting to one side when you drive?
 Or do your tires loose pressure at varying rates?
 Or maybe you’re even noticing your car is vibrating or shaking when you brake.
 These are all tell-tale signs of issues with your car’s tire alignment.

 Tire alignment is crucial to the upkeep of your vehicle and the safety of everyone inside it.
-In this article, we walk you through the important of wheel alignment and four common causes of misalignment in cars.
+In this article, we walk you through the importance of wheel alignment and four common causes of misalignment in cars.

 Why Having Your Car Aligned is Important